keithalewis/math/bsmbs.md

 Stephen [@Ros1978] came up with a simpler and more general theory than [@BlaSch1973] and [@Mer1973] for valuing derivatives.
 He showed their result follows from geometry.
-There is no need for probability theory, Ito processes, or partial differential equations.
-All instruments have prices and cash flows that are paid in proportion to the amount held.
+There is no need for probability theory, Ito processes, partial differential equations, or dicey equilibrium fairy tales.
+All you need is to recognize the fact instruments have prices and cash flows that are paid in proportion to the amount held.
 Cash flows place geometric constraints on arbitrage-free prices.